rogeriobiondi/webhook-sample/README.md

 There is already a subscriber registered to the service, which will run on the following URL `http://localhost:9099`

-# Running the Scheduler
+# Running the System Tasks

-To post messages to the internal topic:
+This component is an abstract representation of the system, which will do the business thing and publishes messages to notify the subscribers.

 ```
-make run-scheduler
+make run-system
 ```

 # Running the Worker